MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 ## Configure the trigger

 After creating your trigger, you need to configure it.
-You can configure it for a default step in a linear guide or for a question step if you're creating a non-linear (branching) guide.
-[Learn more about creating a branching guide](pc-app-branching.md).

-### Configure a trigger for a default step (linear guide)

 1. Select the trigger in the bin.
 This opens the **Properties** tab on the right side of the screen.
 You can use this tab to preview the trigger and to view and set the trigger properties.
-[Learn more about the Properties tab](create-steps-assign-media.md#preview-an-image-video-or-3d-model-and-view-its-properties).

     ![Properties tab showing trigger and its properties](media/trigger-properties.PNG "Properties tab showing trigger and its properties")